zhengyao-lin/ink/README.md

 # Ink
 Interpreter for Ink, a Prototype-Based Language

-Specification are still under editing.
+Specification is still under editing.
 Coming soon.